 A password is often all that stands between an unauthorized third party and your organization’s most confidential information.
 Hackers and malware expend an inordinate amount of effort toward cracking passwords.
 It gives them front door access to your systems.
 That’s why your password policies are so important if you want to keep your business’ sensitive data secure.

-Password policies are the set of rules that govern how users create, use and manage their passwords.
-The following are some the most important best practices in password policy making.
+Password policies are the set of rules that govern how users create, use, and manage their passwords.
+The following are some of the most important best practices in password policymaking.

 Hackers will often start with a brute force attack technique to try and break a password.
 This is an automated process where a tool is used to try millions of character combinations in the hope that one of the combinations will be the right one.
 Brute force attacks rely on mathematical probability.
 And this is why it’s so important to have a minimum password length.

 In the simplest sense, think about it this way — it’s easier to break a 2-character password than a 3-character password.
 As password length increases, the possible alphanumeric combinations grow exponentially.
 At the minimum, your passwords should be 8 characters long.

 We’ve emphasized the need for passwords to be a certain length in order to compound the number of possible combinations a brute force attack would have to run through.
 You can make your passwords even harder to crack by ensuring they contain not just alphanumeric characters but symbols as well.